 It is contemplated that all of the applicable conditions imposed by the Board of Zoning Adjustment in connection with the existing Foggy Bottom Campus Plan will continue to be enforced with respect to this Campus Plan, including the student enrollment and undergraduate student housing requirements.
-The University and the Office of Planning are working to update the language of the conditions to appropriately reflect the changes in this Campus Plan and to ensure that the conditions are clear, well-defined, and reflect the appropriate level of specificity necessary to provide assurance of continued University compliance.
-These updated conditions will be proposed to the Zoning Commission as part of the Campus Plan review process.
+The University and the Office of Planning have worked closely together to update the language of the existing conditions to appropriately reflect the changes in this Campus Plan and to ensure that the conditions are clear, well-defined, and reflect the appropriate level of specificity necessary to provide assurance of continued University compliance.
+Furthermore, at the direction of the Office of Planning, additional conditions have been added to address concerns raised by members of the Foggy Bottom and West End communities.
+These updated conditions were individually detailed in the Office of Planning's April 10, 2006 setdown report and are also included as Exhibit Y.